Referrals & Admissions

 - The pupil will be aged between 7 and 16 years of age

-- The pupil will have a statement of Special Educational Needs or Education, Health & Care Plan (EHCP)
+- The pupil will have an Education, Health & Care Plan (EHCP)

-- The statement will specify that the pupil has social, emotional, mental health, communication difficulties and associated challenging behaviours (SEMH).
+- The EHCP will specify that the pupil has social, emotional, mental health, communication difficulties and associated challenging behaviours (SEMH).

 - The pupil will normally have been assessed as within the average ability range of educational functioning.
 (In some cases, pupil’s levels of ability as measured using psychometric tests may prove difficult.
 In these cases the school will base its judgements on its ability to meet needs)